djjeff06/MTL-Composer-Era-Classification/README.md

 ## Hardware & System Requirements

-- GPU: CUDA-enabled GPU with at least 4GB VRAM (required for training)
+- GPU: CUDA-enabled GPU with at least 4GB VRAM (required for training and inference)
 - CPU: Any modern multi-core processor
 - Python: 3.10.12 (ensure dependencies are installed)